Rethinking Patch-First Approach: Effective Strategies for Securing Your Business Technology

 A one-size-fits-all fix such as a patch can never consider a company’s unique context, but technological context is a core differentiator and driver of growth for most companies.
 An OEM patch developed exclusively for a mass-market idealized audience must by its very nature avoid deployment wrinkles that companies include as a basic function of business.

-The fix that works just fine for a base-level install could break key components of a modified implementation; the same patch developed for out-of-the-box deployments might not have the same (or any) positive effect in a custom environment.
+The fix that works for a base-level install could break key components of a customized implementation.
+What stabilizes an out-of-the-box deployment may have no positive effect in a tailored environment.

-All these factors point to an environment in which an OEM’s fundamental goals for patching a given product might not dovetail with the customer’s needs or growth plan at all.
-But patches are presented as the primary vehicle to fix problems, even if a patch isn’t needed.
-That can lead to misconceptions and issues that could be completely avoided with a different outlook.
+All these factors point to an environment in which an OEM’s fundamental goals for patching might not align with a customer’s needs or growth plan at all.
+Yet patches are presented as the primary vehicle to fix problems, even when they aren’t needed.
+That can lead to misconceptions and avoidable issues.

-A patch, if available, is only a part of an effective vulnerability management and cybersecurity program.
+A patch, if available, is only one part of an effective vulnerability management and cybersecurity program.

 A perfectly secure digital environment is impossible to achieve.
 But even if a company did somehow build an impenetrable product based on 100% secure proprietary code, the moment they introduce an outside component, such as an API or open-source library, their overall ability to secure the product is diminished.

-In 2021, for instance, researchers rang the bell on a 10/10 “worst of the worst” security vulnerability within Log4j, a ubiquitous open-source library utilized in countless solutions at the enterprise level and below.
+In 2021, for instance, researchers rang the bell on a 10/10 “worst of the worst” security vulnerability within Log4j, a ubiquitous open-source library used in countless enterprise solutions.
 The exploit that arose from this vulnerability, known as Log4Shell, sent shockwaves through the cybersecurity, technology, and business communities when discovered.

-In many situations, software megavendors only check the interoperability of the open-source components they utilize.
-When a security issue within one of those components arises, OEMs might not possess the required technical skills ‘in-house,’ so the responsibility for that fix can shift to the person or entity maintaining the component.
+In many situations, megavendors only check the interoperability of the open-source components they use.
+When a security issue within one of those components arises, OEMs might not possess the required technical skills in-house, so responsibility for the fix can shift to the person or entity maintaining the component.

-And in other cases, a vendor might have to – or choose to – drag its feet on deploying a proper patch as it waits for more information or for the situation to develop.
-If that product has reached end of life, it might make little to no business sense for the vendor to address the issues within their third-party components.
+And in other cases, a vendor may have to—or choose to—drag its feet on deploying a proper patch while it waits for more information or for the situation to develop.
+If that product has reached end of life, it might make little to no business sense for the vendor to address issues within its third-party components.

-That means a business might not know when a fix is coming, and who is ultimately responsible for its development.
-And as famously covered by beloved webcomic XKCD, that results in situations where niche component breakdowns can lead to large technological consequences.
+That means a business might not know when a fix is coming, or who is ultimately responsible for its development.
+And as famously covered by beloved webcomic XKCD, niche component breakdowns can lead to large technological consequences.

-It can even create situations in which customers aren’t certain whether the systems they rely on are vulnerable, or what they should do next.
-Instructions and documentation relating to open-source components are famously sparse; combined with the problems above, there are no shortage of ways in which the standard patching process can leave valid customers behind.
+It can even create situations where customers aren’t certain whether the systems they rely on are vulnerable, or what they should do next.
+Instructions and documentation relating to open-source components are famously sparse.
+Combined with the challenges above, there’s no shortage of ways the standard patching process can leave valid customers behind.

 In some cases, the solution rendered might be an actual patch.
 When issues arise within the code of open-source components, for example, code changes can be implemented.

 In others, the TPSM provider might partner with outside security services to obtain a fuller view of system health.
-By keeping a list of constantly updated definitions and checking against the customer’s software estate, the company can provide an overview that primarily focuses on the estate’s security by going beyond sharply defined OEM walls.
+By keeping a list of constantly updated definitions and checking against the customer’s software estate, the provider can deliver an overview that focuses on security beyond sharply defined OEM walls.

-Practices that actively consider and shore up the entire system’s security, broadly defined as “hardening,” should be considered rather than patching alone in terms of overall security outlook.
-They enhance the business’s ability to work in its own interest, because they consider the business’s unique context.
-And perhaps most importantly, they give the business the ability to stay technologically proactive, freeing them from the reactivity inherent to only utilizing the latest product version.
+Practices that actively consider and shore up the entire system’s security—broadly defined as “hardening”—should be considered rather than patching alone.
+They enhance the business’s ability to work in its own interest because they account for its unique context.
+And perhaps most importantly, they give the business the ability to stay proactive, freeing it from the reactivity inherent in relying only on the latest product version.

-As the average tech stack evolves away from harmful conventional thinking, it’s high time the industry at large reconsiders what patches are, what they do, and their dubious role as the best way to fix software problems.
+As the average tech stack evolves away from harmful conventional thinking, it’s high time the industry reconsiders what patches are, what they do, and their dubious role as the default way to fix software problems.

 Gain insight into industry-only news, access to webinars, tips and tricks, blog posts, podcasts, and guides, surrounding topics like cybersecurity, reducing software support and maintenance costs and much more, all delivered to your inbox each month.